 To start, you can manage a load of social media channels from within the platform, including LinkedIn and YouTube (neither of which Mailchimp supports) and get in-depth performance analytics on any of the platforms you manage within the tool.
 It even tracks and reports on posts that weren't published through HubSpot.

-You can also manage conversations and interactions on any of your linked social accounts directly from within HubSpot.
-In this sense, HubSpot's social media dashboard is a bit like a social media management tool like Buffer.
+You can also manage conversations and interactions on any of your linked social accounts—up to 300, including employee accounts—directly from within HubSpot.
+In this sense, HubSpot's social media dashboard is a bit like a social media management tool similar to Buffer.
 If you're replacing a social media management tool with HubSpot, you can probably justify the cost of the higher-tier package.

-Both tools are doing a lot with generative AI
+Both tools are doing a lot with AI

 Here's what HubSpot looks like: